Khalidmerai/UnoFlip/README.md

 SRC.Main.java: The entry point of the Uno game.
 It initializes the game and starts the gameplay.

+SRC.UnoGUI.java: GUI-based implementation of the Uno card game

+SRC.Controller.java: Controller object that manages the interaction between the game logic (UnoGame.java) and the GUI-Based (UnoGUI.java)

 BREAK DOWN OF TASKS FOR MILESTONE 1
 ---------------------------------------